chaynHQ/bloom-frontend/CONTRIBUTING.md

    - Ensure that no secret tokens are being pushed to GitHub!
 Files containing secrets should be listed in `.gitignore`
    - Write a [meaningful commit message](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/).

-6. **Submit your PR:**
+7. **Submit your PR:**

    - Make sure to link your corresponding issue in your PR's description!
-   - Include detailed and concise explainations of the changes you made.
+   - Include detailed and concise explanations of the changes you made.
    - Include images in the description, if applicable.
    - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so a maintainer can update the branch for a merge.
    - Be available for discussions that may arise and to make [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request) that may be required before merging.